Catalyst for Change:

 Habitat fragmentation due to changing land use

-Expanding the use of solar facilities by taking better advantage of the vegetation area immediately under and around the panels (panel zone), the area outside the panel zone (transitional zone), and the area extending from the transitional zone to the perimeter fencing (buffer zone) can help improve upon at least two of these issues rather rapidly—invasive species and habitat loss/fragmentation—and is an opportunity for sustainable change.
+Expanding the use of solar facilities by taking better advantage of the vegetation area immediately under and around the panels (panel zone) and the area outside the panel zone (open area) can help improve upon at least two of these issues rather rapidly—invasive species and habitat loss/fragmentation—and is an opportunity for sustainable change.

 Making use of all vegetation zones creates opportunity for sustainable change.

 Reimagining Solar Facility Land Use

 While pollinator species are decreasing, the solar industry is growing at lightning speeds throughout the country.
 The pollinator population, including bees, birds, bats, butterflies, and several other organisms, plays a crucial role in crop pollination, enabling crops to grow and, ultimately, be harvested for the end user—humans.

 Five of the top 10 solar states (based on installed mega-watts in 2018) are located along the east coast, including North Carolina (#2), New Jersey (#5), Massachusetts (#6), Georgia (#9) and Florida (#10).
 This growth can be attributed to several factors, including advancements in innovative technologies, reduction in manufacturing and installation costs, and federal incentives for solar implementation.
 Just in the Commonwealth of Virginia alone, there are plans to have an additional 5,000+/- megawatts—or approximately 40,000 to 50,000 acres of land—slated for solar development over the coming years.